Return From Battle

 think about how

-as soldiers returned home
+as soldiers return home

 from fighting through wars, many

-didn’t receive flowers, hugs, or celebrations.
+never receive flowers, hugs, or celebrations.

-How they walked into town, legs trembling
+How they walk into town, legs trembling,

-Brains still remembering how to pull a trigger
+brains still remembering how to pull a trigger,

-They didn’t know that man, but still hope God will forgive them for it.
+They didn’t know him, but still hope God will

 towards God.